Banagher, County Londonderry: Places of worship

 There are Roman Catholic, Church of Ireland and Presbyterian churches in the parish.
 The Presbyterian Church at Banagher supports the work of the Church at home and overseas and also has a Boys' Brigade.
 There are Catholic churches at Fincairn, Altinure, and Ballymonie, where Mass is celebrated every morning on week days and in the evenings on Sundays.

 Sport

 The Banagher GAC (in full, the St Mary's Banagher GAC, and in Irish CLG Naomh Mhuire Beannchar) is a Gaelic Athletic Association club.
 Notable members include Seán Marty Lockhart, an All Star Derry footballer.

 Census 2001

 Banagher is classified by the NI Statistics and Research Agency (NISRA) as being within Derry Urban Area (DUA).
-On Census day (29 April 2001) there were 2932 people living in Banagher.
-Of these: